 This type of case usually involves issues associated with lack of capacity, incompetence, undue influence, fraud, duress, mistake, forgery, as well as medical and psychiatric issues.
 We are prepared to defend and prosecute issues concerning changes in beneficiaries.
 Our attorneys will do their best to ensure you receive the assets which were meant to go to you.

 FIDUCIARY DUTY LITIGATION

 Fiduciaries are people who have been entrusted with property or money to hold and manage for the benefit of another.
 Fiduciaries can be trustees, executors, estate administrators, powers of attorney, and guardians, among others.
-They are legally bound to act in the best interests of the person whose property or monet they have access to or control over.
+They are legally bound to act in the best interests of the person whose property or money they have access to or control over.
 Fiduciary disputes usually arise when this duty is breached.

 Our fiduciary litigation attorneys are experienced in representing both fiduciaries and beneficiaries with issues associated with the designation, appointment, and removal of fiduciaries; self-dealing; and accounting and record keeping.

 These cases arise when someone wrongfully took and/or hid the assets of someone else to our client's detriment.
 We regularly handle cases involving the misappropriation of money, stocks, bonds, jewelry, and other types of assets.
 If someone has wrongfully hidden the assets of another, we can help recover those items and get them to their rightful owner.
 We also defend those wrongfully accused of converting and/or concealing assets.

 If you believe you have a probate litigation or estate dispute case, don't wait to talk to us!
 There are deadlines for filing your legal claim.
 After the deadline has passed, you will no longer be allowed to pursue legal action.

 Probate litigation can be a long and complicated process.
 If you choose to hire us, we will be by your side every step of the way.
 We are prepared to: